-□CAO □Works □DS □Fin/Adm □Agenda □Reg Board □In Camera □Other Mtg Ownership: File# □Parks □SEP □HR RECEIVED Staff to Respond Staff info Only Dir Mailbox Dir Circulate Ack Sent: DFax DMail DEmail
+□CAO □Works □DS □Fin/Adm □Agenda □Reg Board □In Camera □Other Mtg Ownership: File# □Parks □SEP □HR RECEIVED Staff to Report Staff to Respond Staff Info Only Dir Mailbox Dir Circulate Ack Sent: DFax .
+DMail DEmail

 Sir;:

 After reviewing the Finz application for rezoning to facilitate the proposed expansion of the existing marina, I would like to register my concerns.